skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 ---

 ##ABCMouse.com
+Introduce your preschoolers and kindergarteners to reading, math, social science, art, and music with this award-winning education software.
 [Kids]
+[Available in-library only]

 ##Ancestry Library Edition
 Search billions of genealogy documents&#8212;including census, military, immigration, and birth and death records&#8212;in the library version of Ancestry.com.